narkisr/narkisr.com/resources/templates/md/posts/04-02-2018-types-mismatch.md

 >It got written.
 Yes.
 What's a more interesting fact about it?
 It passed the type checker.

-With all that in mind there are cases where checking structure the data between components make sense.
+With all that in mind there are cases in which verifying structure the data between components makes sense, enter clojure.spec:

-Enter clojure.spec:

 ```clojure
 (s/def ::name string?)